cspace-deployment/cspace-webapps-ucb/ucjeps/apps/csvimport/README.md

 Download the UI configuration from https://ucjeps.cspace.berkeley.edu/config.
 (Click the 'Save configuration as JSON" link to download.)

-Then you'll have to get it up to the server somehow:
+Then you'll have to get it up to the server somehow, e.g.:

 ```
 scp cspace-ui-config.json cspace-prod-01.ist.berkeley.edu:/tmp/cspace-ui-config-ucjeps.json